vordimous/scmusictheropy/content/docs/community/constitution.md

 **Section 1.** ​A nominating committee of not less than three (3) members, one of whom shall be designated as chairperson, shall be appointed by the President with the approval of the Board of Directors.

-\**Section 2.**​ The nominating committee shall present at least one name for each office at the fall meeting of the election year.
+**Section 2.** ​The nominating committee shall present at least one name for each office at the fall meeting of the election year.
 Additional nominations may be made from the floor.

-\**Section 3.**​ The election of officers shall be a ballot of the Active members present.
+**Section 3.** ​The election of officers shall be a ballot of the Active members present.
 Those nominees receiving a majority of votes cast shall be declared elected.

 ## ARTICLE V-RULES OF ORDER